EU facing three more years of Kaczyński-ism

 But crowds mingled freely at Duda and Trzaskowski's post-election parties on Sunday evening.

-There were also scattered incidents of people tearing down opponents' posters on the day in some small towns.
+There were also scattered incidents of people ripping down opponents' posters on the day in some small towns.

 The third runner-up, with 14 percent of the vote, was Szymon Hołownia, a self-styled "progressive [Roman] Catholic", who made his name on a reality TV show.